<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 Add a NetSuite Sync

 2. Navigate to Actions, then select the Update Vendor checkbox.
-Alternatively, it is possible to enable a NetSuite sync using Create Vendor.

 Add Extra Phases